Ceasing employment

 • reasons for leaving MOP(S) Act employment.

-If you wish to complete an exit interview, contact the PWSS.
+Employees who wish to complete an exit interview can contact the PWSS.

 While an exit interview is voluntary, all departing MOP(S) Act employees are encouraged to participate and provide feedback.
-Your participation improves the delivery of services by MaPS and employment experiences of current and future MOP(S) Act employees.
+Your participation improves the delivery of services by MaPS and the PWSS and employment experiences of current and future MOP(S) Act employees.